 How It Fits With Everything Else

-Bridging seven years from 60 to 67 with savings feels uncomfortable.
-Spending an extra $11,000 a year of retirement assets to preserve a permanently larger Social Security check is usually the better trade, especially for a healthy 60-year-old with a family history of longevity.
+Bridging seven years from 60 to 67 with savings feels uncomfortable, but the arithmetic generally favors patience.
+Spending an extra $11,000 a year of retirement assets to preserve a permanently larger Social Security check is typically the better trade, particularly for a healthy 60-year-old with a family history of longevity.

 What to Think Through Before Signing Anything

-Two things matter more than people expect.
-First, the survivor decision is effectively irreversible once benefits begin, so it deserves more thought than the staff member at the field office is likely to give it.
-Second, ask specifically about taking your own benefit first and switching later.
-That one question would have saved thousands of widows from the audit findings.
+Two considerations matter more than most people expect.
+First, the survivor filing decision is effectively irreversible once benefits begin, so it deserves more deliberate analysis than a field office visit typically allows.
+Second, ask specifically about taking your own retirement benefit first and switching to survivor later.
+That one question would have protected thousands of widows from the outcomes documented in the OIG’s audit findings.

 A pension from non-covered work, a remarriage before 60, a disability claim, or an ex-spouse’s record can all shift the math.
 Before filing Form SSA-10, run the numbers with someone whose advice is not tied to the outcome.